Karl Jaspers Forum, Target Article 16, 16 March 1999

 objective phenomena in economic and cultural development.

-makes it much more 'humanistic' than any kind of abstract
+makes its practices much more 'humanistic' than any variety of abstract humanism, or any religion [8].

 To conclude, the problem of consistency and freedom